pschafran/pschafran.github.io/_posts/2024-04-30-hornwort-genomes.markdown

 ```

 <p>Create the framework for a new dataframe summarizing all the gene categories.
-Ours is an odd case because there will be some private genes created by removing A. agrestis Bonn and A. angustus from the analysis, so those are combined with the genes in `Orthogroups_UnassignedGenes.tsv`.</p>
+Ours is an odd case because there will be some private genes created by removing <i>A. agrestis</i> Bonn and <i>A. angustus</i> from the analysis, so those are combined with the genes in `Orthogroups_UnassignedGenes.tsv` created by OrthoFinder.</p>

 ```R
 species <- c(rep("AnagrOXF",4), rep("Anfus", 4), rep("Anpun", 4), rep("Ledus", 4), rep("Mefla", 4), rep("Noorb", 4), rep("Papea", 4), rep("Phcar", 4), rep("Phsp", 4), rep("Phchi", 4), rep("Phphy", 4))